rashed-k/Terraform-Helm-Ingress-Drupal-EFS/README.md

 ```

-From the chart pulled from bitnami/drupal, the persistance volume claim is configured to storageclass = gp2 (EBS) and accessmodes = ReadWriteOnce.
+From the chart pulled from bitnami/drupal, the persistence volume claim is configured to storageclass = gp2 (EBS) and accessmodes = ReadWriteOnce.
 Due to this configuration the pods of drupal application will not be able to scale up, as the requirement for scaling will need the following configuration -

 ```
 persistence: